from small one page howto to huge articles all in one place

 CURLKHSTAT_REJECT, /* reject the connection, return an error */

-otherwise the connection will be left intact
+the connection is left intact */

 };